New York Giants: Final Predictions for 53-Man Roster Cuts

 Out: Tavarres King (IR), Canaan Severin, C.J.
 Germany, Ed Eagan, Marquis Bundy

-At the start of camp, I projected five receivers just on the basis that tight end Evan Engram’s ability to be used like a receiver.
-Injuries at the position have change my mind.
+At the start of camp, I projected five receivers just on the basis of tight end Evan Engram's ability to be used like a receiver.
+Injuries at the position have change my mind now, though.

 Brandon Marshall (shoulder) appears to be on track to play in the regular-season opener.
-Depending on whose report you believe, Odell Beckham Jr. may or may not be ready for Week 1, though any reports claiming either argument are premature until he tests out his ankle, which he probably won’t do until the week leading up to the regular-season opener.
+Depending on which report you believe, Odell Beckham Jr. may be ready for Week 1, though any argument is premature until he tests out his ankle, which he probably won't do until the week leading up to the game against the Dallas Cowboys on Sept.
+10.

 Regardless, it wouldn’t surprise me if the Giants keep an extra receiver just in case.